 The limitation of the above approach is that the quantum device gets used late in the game.
 Conceivably we can imagine settings where the quantum computer takes a more active role in the top of tree, or something similar.
 Indeed, beyond standard backtracking settings, better speed-ups are also possible, under mild, yet unavoidable assumptions.

 In what follows we will assume that the evaluation of an arbitrary quantum circuit of size $\poly(n)$ on a classical computer takes exponential time.
-For concreteness we assume that solving BQP-complete promise problems, e.g. the problem of, for a given quantum circuit realizing some unitary $U$, determining whether the measurement outcome probability of one output qubit is $0$ (of the register in the state $U \ket{0}^{n}$)), is either larger than $2/3$ or below $1/3$ (under the promise that it is one of the two), requires $\Omega^\ast(2^{\gamma n})$ classical computing steps (ignoring polynomial terms).\footnote{Unless we assume that quantum computations cannot be simulated in polynomial time, no better than polynomial improvements can be proved.} This is the circuit output problem.
+For concreteness we assume that solving BQP-complete promise problems, e.g. the problem of, for a given quantum circuit realizing some unitary $U$, determining whether the measurement outcome probability of one output qubit is $0$ (of the register in the state $U \ket{0}^{n}$) is either larger than $2/3$ or below $1/3$ (under the promise that it is one of the two), requires $\Omega^\ast(2^{\tau n})$ classical computing steps (ignoring polynomial terms).\footnote{Unless we assume that quantum computations cannot be simulated in polynomial time, no better than polynomial improvements can be proved.} This is a circuit output problem.

-In this case it is trivial to construct pathological examples of computational problems where exponential speed-ups can be attained given QC of size $\kappa' n$, by, essentially, carefully (well, artificially, actually) choosing what the natural notion of the instance size should be.
+In this case it is trivial to construct pathological examples of computational problems where exponential speed-ups can be attained (given a quantum computer of size $\kappa' n$) by arbitrarily choosing what the natural notion of the instance size should be.
 For instance, consider the circuit output problem, where the quantum circuit is special: no gates act on $(1-\kappa') n$ wires.
-In this case obviously a QC of size $\kappa' n$ allows for a polynomial time solution, whereas the classical computer, by assumption requires $\Omega^\ast(2^{\kappa' \gamma n})$ steps, which is an exponential separation for any $\kappa'$.
+In this case obviously a quantum computer of size $\kappa' n$ allows for a polynomial time solution, whereas the classical computer, by assumption requires $\Omega^\ast(2^{\kappa' \tau n})$ steps, which is an exponential separation for any $\kappa'$.

 While this example is obviously pathological, one can easily imagine a more complicated yet related computation, where the $n$ input bits are processed first by an involved classical computation which produces a specification of a quantum circuit on $\kappa'n$ wires, and the output of the overall computation is the output of that circuit.